 The importance of taking care of our feet in the field is no secret, yet we’ve all been there at one point or another… trying to go hard on a hunt or during training while blocking out the unblockable pain of a foot blister.
 It’s amazing how physically and mentally crippling such a small superficial friction injury can be, isn’t it?
 I used to deal with a blister or two of varying severity on nearly every multi-day hunt I went on.
 However, over the past couple seasons I’ve made a conscious effort to incorporate blister prevention into my pre-hunt preparation, in-field awareness, and pack items.
 It’s paid off well as I haven’t had a blister on a hunt since 2018.
-With the hopes of helping someone else out there improve their foot care routine and overall comfort in the mountains, below are the simple preventative measures that have worked for me.
+With the hopes of helping someone else out there improve their foot care routine and overall comfort in the mountains, below are the simple blister prevention measures that have worked for me.

 The subject of boot fit and break-in has been pounded into the ground given how obviously critical it is.
 However I’ve had blisters in well-fitting and thoroughly broken-in boots in the past, so my take is that good boots are only a small part of the equation.
 Everyone’s feet are so different in design that boots are one of the few gear items that are impractical to select solely based on recommendations from friends or reading on the internet.
 Just because a boot brand or model is known for its quality or popularity doesn’t mean that it’s going to work well with your feet.
 With that said I started wearing a pair of Crispi Colorados this year and love them.
 Anyway, try boots on and wear them around a bit before committing/purchasing if possible.
-Not only is size (length-wise) critical, but also pay attention to how the width, shape of the toe box, and heel contour match your feet.
+Not only is size (length-wise) critical to blister prevention, also pay attention to how the width, shape of the toe box, and heel contour match your feet.
 Any sign of initial discomfort, rubbing, or pressure points in the try-on process is likely to develop into something worse in the field.
 A common mistake people make is buying boots too small.
 Remember to consider how your feet swell and elongate slightly while hiking.
 Also, make sure to allow room for a thicker sock for certain scenarios.
 A boot too small will create more blister-causing friction than a boot too large, even though it may seem the opposite as a larger boot allows the feet more room to move inside.

 Training & Calluses